-We'll see how to calculate the signal-to-noise ratio (d') for a discrimination or detection task in terms of hit and false alarm rates, and other measures.
+We'll see how to calculate the signal-to-noise ratio (d') for a discrimination or detection task in terms of hit and false alarm rates, and other measures, for both ideal and human observers.

 You've probably noted above that when you are a subject in a yes/no task it is hard to figure out the criterion.
 Feedback helps a human observer learn, but we'll see that a better way of measuring performance is to use the two-alternative forced-choice (2AFC) task.